-One such test is known as the HINTS exam (Head-Impulse, Nystagmus, Test-of-Skew).
-This is an inexpensive and simple oculomotor exam used by a variety of different healthcare professionals.
+The HINTS exam (Head-Impulse, Nystagmus, Test-of-Skew) is a and simple oculomotor exam used by a variety of healthcare professionals.
 The HINTS exam has an impressive body of literature to support its use in the clinic.
 Vestibular Physical Therapists, Occupational Therapists, and others can use it quickly and easily at the bedside.
 It is extremely important to quickly and accurately identify a stroke, so the patient can get proper stroke treatment.

 What is the purpose of a HINTS exam?
 To rule out stroke in patients with acute vestibular symptoms.